corda/corda-solutions/bn-apps/ledger-sync/design/design.md

 ### Background

 Blockchain platforms allow users to recover their data from other peers in the case of a disaster.
 By design, Corda doesn't have a global ledger and hence doesn't provide a data recovery solution at the platform level.
-Including data recovery mechanism into Corda ecosystem, would allow BN members to benefit from blockchain-like data recovery in the conjunction with Corda privacy out-of-the-box.
+Including data recovery mechanism into Corda ecosystem, would allow BN members to benefit from blockchain-like data recovery guarantees in the conjunction with Corda privacy out-of-the-box.

 ### Scope